Courses-journey/cpp-cherno/README.md

 | long long | 8 Byte         |

 - **To store decimal**
-  - when typing decimal in c++ it considerd as double
+  - when typing decimal in c++ it considered as double
   - We use `f` or `F` to make number as float for example `2.2f`

 | Type   | size   |